 This corruption at the statehouse invalidates the legislature’s vote on the bailout.

-Government accountability is a big part of our mission at Ohio Citizen Action.
+Government accountability is a big part of our mission at Ohio Consumers Power Alliance.
 We always put legislation through the "smell test" and HB6 stank all the way through:

 - initially sold as a "clean air bill", it forces Ohioans to bail out two coal plants, one of which is in Indiana

-- Householder predicted the bill would pass in mere weeks, but organized opposition from Ohio Citizen Action and members like you was so great it passed by just one vote
+- Householder predicted the bill would pass in mere weeks, but organized opposition from Ohio Consumers Power Alliance and the public was so great it passed by just one vote

 - when the referendum effort to repeal the law gained momentum, it was killed by a combination of false, inflammatory and bigoted mail and ads, petition "blockers" and an unfairly short time to gather signatures.